Sarah McLaughlin | March 6, 2023

 “This is only the beginning.”
 That’s what former EF traveler Murugi T. would say to her 18-year-old self about having the opportunity to travel to Spain on an EF tour.

 Understanding where she is now, 10 years later, it’s a fitting sentiment.
 Today, Murugi works as a digital producer at a consulting firm.
 She’s an award-winning (and Emmy-nominated!) visual storyteller and marketer who’s worked with brands like Google, PBS, NBC, and National Geographic.
-She’s also a film photographer, a jetsetter who’s traveled all over the world, and an advocate for informed consent in photography.
+She’s also a film photographer, a jetsetter who’s been all over the world, and a true believer in travel storytelling.

-Murugi fully appreciates the path she’s on, and, looking back, understands that her EF tour gave her the confidence to take the first steps to where she is today.
+It’s been quite a ride, and Murugi credits her EF tour for giving her the confidence to take the first steps to where she is today.
 So, how exactly did Murugi get from point A to (her very cool) point B, and how can you provide your own students with the same opportunity to transform their futures?
 Keep reading to find out.

 Exploring the world through a new lens

 Murugi’s Tour Director, Vera, taught her how to ask, “Can I take your picture?” in Spanish, and with that one phrase, Murugi started talking with strangers she saw on the street or in local shops.
-Her goal was to get the perfect shot, but as an unexpected bonus, these small interactions helped her form a deeper connection to the culture all around her.
+Her goal was to get the perfect shot, but these small interactions helped her form a deeper connection to the culture all around her and kick-started her lifelong passion for travel storytelling.

 1/9 Iguzu, Argentina 2018